Prince Philip, 97, gives up driver’s license after crash

 - 7 movies open Feb.
 8, including some Oscar nominees; our reviewers weigh in

-The prince was not charged in the crash.
-Police said he and the other driver were both given breath tests for alcohol and passed.
+Police said Philip and the other driver were both given breath tests for alcohol and passed.

+Norfolk Police confirmed Saturday that the prince had “voluntarily surrendered his license to officers.”
+It said an investigation file on the case had been handed to prosecutors, who will decide whether to press charges.

+The Crown Prosecution Service said in a statement that “we review each file carefully before a decision is made and will take this development into account.”

 In a letter of apology to one of the injured women, Philip said he was dazzled by the sun when he pulled onto a main road near the royal retreat, 100 miles (160 kilometers) north of London.